muhddanielfirdaus/everglow-library/README.md

 ## Security Testing Tools
 This repository serves as the target application for:
-- Static Application Security Testing (SAST) using Snyk Code to identify any insecure coding patterns
+- Static Application Security Testing (SAST) using Snyk Code to identify any insecure coding patterns.
-- Dynamic Application Security Testing (DAST) using Burp Suite to scans for any dependencies for known vulnerabilities
+- Dynamic Application Security Testing (DAST) using Burp Suite to scans for any dependencies for known vulnerabilities.
-- Manual testing for common vulnerabilities such as SQL Injection, Cross‑Site Scripting (XSS), and Cross‑Site Request Forgery (CSRF)
+-.
+Manual testing for common vulnerabilities such as SQL Injection, Cross‑Site Scripting (XSS), and Cross‑Site Request Forgery (CSRF)

 ## Security Implementation
 The Everglow Library application has implemented multiple security measures to protect user data and ensure safe operation.
 The security implementation focuses on best practices that are inspired by the OWASP Top 10 vulnerabilities including the authentication, access control and request validation.